rxtsel/tech-craft-cv/README.md

 ## 1. Introduction

-The DevCraftCV project aims to revolutionize the way developers create resumes by providing an intelligent and user-friendly platform powered by AI.
-This document outlines the design and implementation details of the DevCraftCV application.
+The TechCraftCV project aims to revolutionize the way developers create resumes by providing an intelligent and user-friendly platform powered by AI.
+This document outlines the design and implementation details of the TechCraftCV application.

 ## 2. Goals and Objectives